LBHackney-IT/API-Playbook/docs/tdd.md

 ### Red-Green-Refactor-Commit

 - **Red**
-  * Write the unit test as the basic function you want the code to fulfil which will fail
+  * Write the unit test as the basic function you want the code to fulfil which will fail.
-  * Write only as much code as is required to resolve the current error
+  * Write only as much code as is required to resolve the current error.
   * EG: Our first test states that a specific method will return a specific value.
-At the start of development, this method will not exist, so the test will fail, as the error states that the method does not exist, create that method, but have it return null
+At the start of development, this method will not exist, so the test will fail, as the error states that the method does not exist, create that method, but have it return null.
 - **Green**
-  * Write the minimum code required to get a test to pass
+  * Write the minimum code required to get a test to pass.
   * EG: If our test states that our method will return a specific value, we write the code to provide that value only.
-We could then write more complex tests to develop greater complexity
+We could then write more complex tests to develop greater complexity.
 - **Refactor**
-  * When the tests pass, refactor to simplify the code
+  * When the tests pass, refactor to simplify the code.
-  * When using the same variable value multiple times, extract it to SetUp
+  * When using the same variable value multiple times, extract it to SetUp.
 - **Commit**
-  * Save it to GitHub
+  * Save it to GitHub.

 ## End-to-end Tests
 There should be end-to-end tests to test each feature you are implementing.
 You can have good coverage of unit tests any they may all pass, but they can easily overlook issues with how each unit interacts with others.
 End-to-end tests can pick up on these types of issues.